ScaleOfVarun/area-scaling-dynamical-dofs/README.md

 Open area_scaling_num_expt.ipynb.

 Run the notebook cells sequentially.
+The cells allow you to generate the data file `phi4_snapshots.npz`, which is required to create Figure 1(b) in the paper.
+Please run the corresponding data generation cell and save it in the data folder.

 Figures are saved automatically to the figures/ directory.